Claire Peacock: Storylines

 Claire first arrives in Weatherfield as nanny to Joshua Peacock, after his mother Maxine (Tracy Shaw) is murdered by Richard Hillman (Brian Capron).
 A romance develops between Claire and Joshua's father, Ashley Peacock (Steven Arnold); however, Ashley is apprehensive about entering a relationship so soon after his wife's death and they separate.
 But they reconcile in June 2004, and Ashley proposes to Claire and the couple marry on Christmas Day 2004.
 On their first wedding anniversary on Christmas Day 2005, Claire tells Ashley that she is two months pregnant.

 On 17 July 2006, Claire gives birth to their son, Thomas.
-However, she suffers severe post-natal depression and avoids spending time with Thomas and lacks interest in him.
+However, she suffers from severe post-natal depression and avoids spending time with Thomas and lacks interest in him.
 After attempting to return her child to the hospital, claiming he has been switched at birth and pushing him in his pram into a busy road, Claire is sectioned under the Mental Health Act.
 She is allowed to return home a month later, and chooses to rename Thomas as Freddie, following the death of Ashley's father, Fred Elliott (John Savident).

 In late 2006, Tracy Barlow (Kate Ford) befriends Claire when she and her boyfriend Charlie Stubbs (Bill Ward) become the Peacocks' new neighbours.
 However, her friendship with Claire is a ploy to get her on her side as she plots her revenge on Charlie for cheating on her with Maria Sutherland (Samia Smith).
 Claire becomes suspicious and worries when she hears arguments and slamming doors and is convinced that Tracy is a victim of domestic abuse.
 She begins keeping a record of these occurrences, much to Tracy's delight, as she is pretending that Charlie is beating her.
 When Tracy kills Charlie in January 2007, Claire loyally stands by her and testifies on her behalf in court at the murder trial.
 However, Claire's evidence is disputed as her history of mental illness is brought up by the prosecution.

 In 2007, Claire begins working for Weatherfield's "Women In Crisis" helpline, where she meets and befriends a woman who has lost her child – KC Carswell (Zoe Henry).
 The pair fall out when KC takes Freddie without informing Claire.
 In May 2007, the Peacocks' house catches fire.
-Claire is rescued from the burning building but Freddie is not and is missing until he is later found in a local park.
-The police reveal that an accelerant had been discovered at the source of the fire, indicating that it was started deliberately.
+Claire is rescued from the burning building, but Freddie is not and is missing until he is later found in a local park.
+The police reveal that an accelerant had been discovered at the source of the fire, indicating that it had been started deliberately.
 Due to her previous mental illness, Claire is suspected of starting the fire and is arrested but later released without charge.
 Claire privately suspects KC of starting the fire, and it is later revealed she is being stalked by her.
 KC goes on to begin an affair with Ashley.
-Claire and Ashley separate when his infidelity is revealed but they are reunited when it emerges that KC started the fire, and Claire narrowly prevents her from killing herself and Freddie after abducting him.
+Claire and Ashley separate when his infidelity is revealed, but they are reunited when it emerges that KC started the fire, and Claire narrowly prevents her from killing herself and Freddie after abducting him.